Votrient® (pazopanib) for Kidney Cancer

 - Male and females taking Votrient should use effective birth control during treatment with Votrient and for at least 2 weeks after your last dose of Votrient.

 - are breast-feeding or plan to breast-feed.
 It is not known if Votrient passes into your breast milk.
 You and your healthcare provider should decide if you will take Votrient or breast-feed.
 You should not do both.

-Tell your healthcare provider at each visit about all the medications you take including prescription and non-prescription medicine, vitamins, and herbal supplements.
+Call your healthcare provider before you start any new medications and tell them at each visit about all the medications you take including prescription and non-prescription medicine, vitamins, and herbal supplements.
 Votrient may affect the way other medicines work and other medicines may affect how Votrient works.
 For example:

 - some drugs used to treat HIV